MANY PEOPLE, including the Evening Standard, The Metro and the M.E.N, fell for the Gravy Bar hoax.

 So what about those behind the elaborate hoax?

-Nikki Roberts (if that is her real name …), spoke to me on behalf of the group of gravy grifters, and was very cagey about revealing any identities.
+Nikki Roberts (if that is her real name …), spoke on behalf of the group of gravy grifters, and was very cagey about revealing any identities.

 When asked about how many were involved in the elaborate conspiracy, she said :”We’ve counted up and we think there’s two, if you count both of us.